dinshaw/open-api-search/README.md

 #### GET '/searches'

-Get a list of all saved searches:
+Get a list of all the current user's saved searches:

 ```